Top 7 Dog Friendly Beaches in Alabama 2025

 5. May Day Park – Daphne, AL

 May Day Park is a renowned beach located on the eastern side of Mobile Bay in Daphne.
 It opened in 1887 and has become a popular festive site for over 60 years.
 About a quarter of a mile of sandy stretches is ideal for the pets to dig their paws and stretch.
-The presence of grass patches, a paved boardwalk through trees, and beach access along the pier are loved by all.
+The presence of grass patches, a paved boardwalk through trees, and beach access along the pier is loved by all.
 However, owners should keep a keen eye on snakes and alligators.

 May Day Park beach